10 Days in Slovenia: Itinerary, What to Do & Where to Go

 By bus: The most convenient way to get to Bled is by bus.
 From most destinations in Slovenia, you’ll need to backtrack to Ljubljana to find your way to Bled.
 Buses from Ljubljana leave roughly hourly and take approximately 1 hour and 20 minutes (or less).
 A one-way ticket from Ljubljana will set you back about €7.

 By train: There are two train stations around Bled: Lesce and Jezero Bled.
-Neither station is convenient for most travellers as they are located several kilometres away from town.
+Neither station is convenient for most travelers as they are located several kilometers away from town.
 Trains from Ljubljana stop in Lesce, while Jezero Bled serves trains from Jezenice.
 If you simply must take the train, save cash for a taxi or a bus into town.

 • Want to dig deeper into the outdoors?
 Stay longer in Bled, overnight at Lake Bohinj, or add Bovec and the nearby Soca Valley to your itinerary.
 Whether on the western or eastern edges of Triglav National Park, you’ll be in touch with the spectacular Slovenian outdoors.